modular-magician/terraform-provider-google-beta/website/docs/r/cloud_run_v2_job.html.markdown

   If reconciliation failed, observedGeneration and latest_succeeded_execution will have the state of the last succeeded execution or empty for newly created Job.
 Additional information on the failure can be found in terminalCondition and conditions

 * `etag` -
   A system-generated fingerprint for this version of the resource.
-May be used to detect modification conflict during updates.
+May be used to detect modification conflict during updates. -- testing

 * `terraform_labels` -
   The combination of labels configured directly on the resource